 Is a COVID-19 test covered by insurance?

 Most health insurance plans cover testing for COVID-19 without a copay, coinsurance or deductible.
 Many locations throughout the state, including hospitals, pharmacies, primary care offices, and other locations offer COVID-19 testing.
-Persons who do not have insurance or who have a health insurance plan that does not fully cover the cost of testing still have access to testing at no additional costs to the patient at any ConvenientMD, ClearChoiceMD, Lamprey Health Care, CVS Pharmacy, or temporary testing locations operated by the New Hampshire Department of Health and Human Services (NHDHHS) across the state.
+Persons who do not have insurance or who have a health insurance plan that does not fully cover the cost of testing still have access to testing at no additional costs to the patient at any ConvenientMD, ClearChoiceMD, Lamprey Health Care, or CVS Pharmacy.

 Where do I get tested?